Last Updated Date: December 5, 2018

 Third-party Advertisers, Links to Other Websites

 Please note that if an advertiser asks us to show an advertisement to a certain audience (for example, women ages 18-34) or audience segment (for example, men ages 18-24 who have viewed certain channels of content) and you respond to that advertisement, the advertiser or ad-server may conclude that you fit the description of the audience they are trying to reach.
-The advertiser may also use information regarding your use of the Website, such as the number of times you viewed an ad (but not any personally identifiable information), to determine which ads to deliver to you.
+The advertiser may also use information regarding your use of the Website or App, such as the number of times you viewed an ad (but not any personally identifiable information), to determine which ads to deliver to you.

 You should consult the respective privacy policies of these third-party ad servers or ad networks for more information on their practices and for instructions on how to opt-out of certain practices.
-This Policy does not apply to, and we cannot control the activities of, such other advertisers or Websites.
+This Policy does not apply to, and we cannot control the activities of, such other advertisers or websites.
 Any data obtained by third-party ad servers subsequently shared with us is maintained in accordance with this Policy.